micmejia/bible-dump/NKJV/Leviticus/Lev 27.md

 Now the Lord spoke to Moses, saying,

 ###### 2
-"Speak to the children of Israel, and say to them: 'When a man [^a]consecrates by a vow certain persons to the Lord, according to your [^b]valuation,
+"Speak to the children of Israel, and say to them: 'When a man consecrates by a vow certain persons to the Lord, according to your valuation,

 ###### 3
 if your valuation is of a male from twenty years old up to sixty years old, then your valuation shall be fifty shekels of silver, according to the shekel of the sanctuary.